The 13 Best Hostels In Costa Rica (2025 Guide)

 Rebecca Crowe

 Rebecca Crowe is a freelance content writer who specializes in writing about travel, food, drink, and adventure.
-You can find her latest adventures at wanderingandwine.
+She specializes in budget and adventure travel content and can usually be found climbing some rocks, eating some tacos, or waiting around at the nearest airport.